Vin Di Bona: Personal life

 In 2006, Di Bona married Erica Gerard, a television production executive he had known from his days at CBS.
-He has a daughter, Cara Di Bona Swartz and a step-daughter, Jamie Goldstein.
+He has a daughter, Cara Di Bona Swartz, and a step-daughter, Jamie Goldstein.

 Education

 He received an education at Emerson College in Boston, where he served as manager of WECB, the campus radio station.
 Di Bona met his first wife, Gina, with whom he has a daughter, Cara.
-After graduating from Emerson in 1966 and earning a Master of Fine Arts degree in film at UCLA, he worked for nine years at Boston's then-NBC affiliate, WBZ-TV (channel 4; now a CBS-owned station).
+After graduating from Emerson in 1966 and earning a Master of Fine Arts degree in film at UCLA, he worked for nine years at Boston's WBZ-TV (channel 4).

 Career

 After he left WBZ-TV, Vin moved with his family to Los Angeles in 1975.
-Di Bona did not find a job for about eight months but finally became employed at CBS directing and producing documentaries, which earned him four Emmys and a Peabody Award.
+Di Bona did not find a job for about eight months but finally became employed at CBS directing and producing documentaries, which earned him four Emmys.
+Di Bona also earned a Peabody Award for the documentary Down at the Dunbar.

 Di Bona is considered one of the pioneers of reality TV, thanks to Battle of the Network Stars, which Di Bona produced in 1976.
 By the 1980s, Di Bona had become a producer for the syndicated newsmagazine Entertainment Tonight and later served as a producer for one season on the ABC series MacGyver; he was also a director for the American Music Awards and the Academy of Country Music Awards and produced taped segments for the 36th Annual Emmy Awards, among others.
 He also produced a short lived children's cartoon titled Tea Time with Space Dinosaur.

 Di Bona's first two television series creations were spawned from Japanese programs.
 Di Bona developed the ABC series Animal Crack-Ups, based on a popular Tokyo Broadcasting System game show called Waku Waku.
 America's Funniest Home Videos was inspired by another Tokyo Broadcasting System series, the variety show Fun TV with Kato-chan and Ken-chan.